 New York University’s Florentine campus, Villa La Pietra, is another breathtaking locale for work opportunities.
 Bequeathed to the University in 1994 by Sir Harold Acton, the Villa houses an extensive and relatively unrestored collection of early Italian paintings, textiles, sculpture, furniture, porcelains and more.
 Because the Villa’s collection is so vast and comprises a wide variety of materials, there are literally endless possibilities for education and training.
 Conservation Center faculty, along with Villa consultants and local conservators, are responsible for the care of the collection.
 Student projects, lasting anywhere from one week to one month, focus on the treatment of artifacts, the survey of the collection, and providing on-going maintenance of the estate.
-Recently, the IFA has been able to support interdisciplinary research and study sessions at the Villa.
+Recently, the Institute has been able to support interdisciplinary research and study sessions at the Villa.
 Students are paired in teams of conservator-art historian to research both historical and material aspects of the works of art in the collection using the curatorial files at the Villa, the library and photo archives at the Kunsthistorisches Institut in Florence, and the library at Villa I Tatti.

 In addition to NYU-sponsored activities, students are able to choose among a host of exciting summer work opportunities at museums, historic houses, and conservation labs where they can reinforce and develop the skills they acquire in the classroom.
 Although it is not required, many students opt to spend part or all of their summer interning at a conservation establishment in the US or abroad.
 Recent internship locations include the Los Angeles County Museum of Art; the Norse Folk Museum in Oslo, Norway; the Bishop Museum in Honolulu, Hawaii; the Museum of Fine Arts, Boston; the Wallraf-Richartz-Museum, Cologne; Victoria Hall Memorial, India; Royal Picture Gallery Mauritshuis, The Netherlands; the Walter’s Art Gallery, Baltimore; and the Museo del Prado, Madrid, Spain.

 Short Courses and Special Programs